-AP® English Literature & Composition
+AP® English Literature & Composition | 2021-22

 In AP English Literature and Composition, sophomores to seniors (15+) will explore the craftsmanship and significance of remarkable literature that has endured through the ages.
-From Charles Dickens's A Tale of Two Cities to Fyodor Dostoevsky's Crime and Punishment, you will reflect on themes that resonate today just as they did in past decades and centuries.
+From Charles Dickens's A Tale of Two Cities to Fyodor Dostoevsky's Crime and Punishment, students will reflect on themes that resonate today just as they did in past decades and centuries.

 Taking Your Writing to the Next Level